We Love —

 Your room —

-Enjoy a stay in a Deluxe Castle View Room.
+Enjoy a stay in an Upgraded Deluxe Castle View Room.

 Both modern and elegant, your Deluxe Castle View Room will offer you all the comfort you dream of for your city break, with stunning views of Edinburgh Castle.
 With a Sweet Dreams bed, Egyptian cotton bed linen and quality amenities, your pied-à-terre promises you wonderfully restful nights.